 - 4.4.1 Conditions may be imposed upon a premises licence in a number of ways.
-These are: - (a) mandatory set by the Secretary of State, some set out in the Act and some to be prescribed in regulations, for all, or classes of licence - (b) default to be prescribed in regulations made by the Secretary of State, to be attached to all or classes of licences unless excluded by the licensing authority - (c) specific conditions that can be attached to an individual licence by the licensing authority - 4.4.2 Conditions will only be imposed to address specific risks under the licensing objectives.
-Any conditions imposed by the councils will only be considered where there is evidence of a risk to the licensing objectives and be proportionate to the circumstances that they are seeking to address.
-In particular, the councils will ensure that premises licence conditions:
+These are: - (a) mandatory set by the Secretary of State, some set out in the Act and some to be prescribed in regulations, for all, or classes of licence

-- are relevant to the need to make the proposed building suitable as a gambling facility - are directly related to the premises and the type of licence applied for - are fairly and reasonably related to the scale of premises and - are reasonable in all other respects. - 4.4.3 Certain matters may not be the subject of conditions.
+- (b) default to be prescribed in regulations made by the Secretary of State, to be attached to all or classes of licences unless excluded by the licensing authority - (c) specific conditions that can be attached to an individual licence by the licensing authority - 4.4.2 Any conditions imposed by the councils will be proportionate to the circumstances that they are seeking to address.
+In particular, the councils will ensure that premises licence conditions: - are relevant to the need to make the proposed building suitable as a gambling facility - are directly related to the premises and the type of licence applied for - are fairly and reasonably related to the scale of premises and - are reasonable in all other respects. - 4.4.3 Certain matters may not be the subject of conditions.
 These are: - any condition on the premises licence which makes it impossible to comply with an operating licence condition - conditions relating to gaming machine categories, numbers, or method of operation - conditions which provide that membership of a club or body be required (the Gambling Act 2005 specifically removes the membership requirement for casino and bingo clubs and this provision prevents it being reinstated) and - conditions in relation to stakes, fees, winnings or prizes.